 We support the Scottish Government's proposal to examine the extension of current CAP restrictions at or near streets or locations commonly used by a high proportion of children.
 The Scotland Act 1998 (as amended by the Scotland Acts of 2012 and 2016) confers broad, but not unlimited, legislative competences on the Scottish Parliament.
-Control of advertising at locations popular with children seems to be within the powers of the Scottish Parliament, as within devolved matters are outdoor displays, billboards, adverts at sporting events, music and cultural events, and book, comedy and film festivals14.
+Control of advertising at locations popular with children seems to be within the powers of the Scottish Parliament, as within devolved matters are outdoor displays, billboards, adverts at sporting events, music and cultural events, and book, comedy and film festivals19.

 As control over sponsorship of events lies within the powers of the Scottish Parliament as well, we call on the Scottish Government to consider restricting sponsorship of events by companies / brands of HFSS products, especially for events where children are present.
 Similar action was taken by the municipality of Amsterdam, where such sponsorship is not allowed at any events co-sponsored by the city.
+The Scottish public also supports such restrictions: the recent Scottish Social Attitudes Survey showed that 63% of respondents would ban sponsorship of unhealthy foods and drinks at sports events10.